2. Who are we?

 - where we carry out the processing by automated means.

-We’ll respond to your request as soon as possible and in any event within one month from the date we receive it.
+We’ll respond to your request as soon as possible and within one month from the date we receive it in any event.
 If we need more time, we’ll let you know.

 - f) Right to object